ImAKappa/pftp/docs/1-Getting-Started/01_language.md

 or if you say these instructions out loud in an empty room.

 Instructions in any language are only useful if there is someone there to **interpret** the instructions.
-So, you text your friend the instructions to write "apple" in uppercase.
+So, let's say you text your friend the instructions to write "apple" in uppercase.
 They respond with "APPLE".
 Your friend is the interpreter for the instruction.

 The Python language is the same.
 On its own the language is kind of useless, it's just a bunch of rules for how to arrange words and numbers.
 You need a Python **interpreter** that can understand the instructions and execute them.